checkmake/checkmake/man/man1/checkmake.1.md

 # EXIT STATUS
-checkmake exits with the following status:
+`checkmake` exits with the following status codes:

 ```
- 0:   checkmake ran successfully and found 0 violations
+ 0:   checkmake ran successfully and found no rule violations
->1:   checkmake found the number of violations reflected by the exit status
+ 1:   checkmake found one or more rule violations, or encountered an execution error
 ```

-In addition to checkmake having found 1 violation, exit status 1 is also used to denote an error in execution happening.
+Unlike previous versions, `checkmake` no longer exits with the exact number of violations.
+Any nonzero exit status now indicates that either violations were detected or an error occurred during execution.

 # BUGS
 Please file bugs against the issue tracker: